SoundaryaTekkalakota/fixminer-core/README.md

   actionType

-    The admitted values are UPD,INS,DEL,MOV,MIX, which represents the ENHANCEDASTDIFF actions, where UPD/INS/DEL/MOV considers tree where a single action operation is done in the action set, where are MIX considers any action.
+    The admitted values are UPD,INS,DEL,MOV,MIX, which represents the ENHANCEDASTDIFF actions.
+    UPD/INS/DEL/MOV considers tree where a single action operation is done in the action set MIX considers any action.

   parallelism

     The engine to use for parallelism.
 It is either FORKJOIN or AKKA.
     FORKJOIN is recommended is the FixMiner is running on a single machine.
     AKKA is suggested for distributed machines.

   numOfWorkers